chaosparrot/marithime_talon/README.md

   ~ Integrate remove event registering
     X Fix insert merging ( by flipping the order )
     X Fix remove merging with other events
-    - Fix remove merging with itself
+    ~ Fix remove merging with itself
+    - Fix remove target selection
+  - TODO Outside select event types? ( I.E. Pressing shift and moving left ourselves - Or should this be an EXIT clause? )
+  - TODO Extend select types?
   X Integrate the skip checking
-  - Integrate retrieving the states for correction looping
+  - Integrate retrieving the states for fix looping
+  - Integrate using the previous correction target for correction looping
   - Integrate phonetic repetition checking

 #### Programs